Why Choose Cedars-Sinai Marina del Rey Hospital for Vertebral Fracture Treatment?

 The goals of spinal surgery to treat vertebral fracture are:

-During the surgery performed to treat a vertebral fracture, the surgeon uses a type of internal fixation method to maintain the broken vertebrae in proper position until bone healing takes place.
+During the surgery performed to treat a vertebral fracture, the surgeon uses a type of internal fixation method to maintain the broken vertebrae in the proper position until bone healing takes place.
 In cases where there are signs of pressure on the spinal nerves, the fragments of bone exerting pressure on the spinal cord are removed.

 Based on the type of fracture, the surgeon decides on the approach to be used to perform the procedure.
 This includes an anterior (front), lateral (side), or posterior (back) approach or a combination of the three approaches.
 Different kinds of sophisticated tools are used in spinal surgery, which includes metal rods, screws, and cages to stabilize the spine.